AAA3A-AAA3A/AAA3A-cogs/README.rst

 **AntiRaid:**

 This cog allows you to prevent raids on your servers.
 If you give a person too many permissions, they can destroy everything by deleting each channel one by one.
-With this cog, the bot will delete all the roles (and therefore permissions) of the person if he deletes a channel (unless he is the server owner).
+With this cog, the bot will delete all the roles (and therefore permissions) of the person if they delete a channel (unless they are the server owner).

 **ClearChannel:**